melihsahtulek/daily-frontend/README.md

-# daily-web-components
+# daily front end
-daily web components for your next project.
+daily frontend for your next project.